-Certainly, one of the biggest hurdles that any writer will face when learning how to write listicles is to find a topic that hasn’t been written about already.
+One of the biggest hurdles that any writer will face when learning how to write listicles is to find a topic that hasn’t been written about already.
 Most people think that they have been overdone and some are tired of them.
 Check out these 5 tips on how to write listicles that convert.

 A popular way to deliver content these days is in list form, also known as a “listicle”.
 I have been running listicles a lot more lately because I find paid traffic sources are still kind to them.
-There are many ways to monetize a listicle, but my two favorite are:
+There are many ways to monetize a listicle, but my two favourites are:

 1. Have all of the pieces of the list leading to an affiliate offer, or

-2. I write engaging content that gets shared, and get more user engagement and clicks on my adsense ads.
+2. I write engaging content that gets shared, and get more user engagement and clicks on my Adsense ads.

 They are concise but flexible ways to convey ideas to your audience.
 Whether you are delivering action-packed news articles or a silly blog post.
 A successful listicle is one that has a narrow topic and a clean format.
 Once you have nailed these two things down, you can create the amazing content that your audience and search engines are looking for.

-#1.
-Make Sure Your Article Is Not Clickbait And Belongs In List Format:
+1. Make Sure Your Article Is Not Clickbait And Belongs In List Format

 Before you begin writing your listicle, take a moment and consider whether your article should actually be a listicle.
 Listicles are great, but they are not for every subject or situation.
 Be sure to ask yourself, “Is my article able to be broken down into many distinct points?”
 Don’t waste your time if the answer is not yes.

-Storytelling type content usually won’t work for listicles.
+Storytelling-type content usually won’t work for listicles.
 If you want to share your story about catching a huge bluefin tuna off the coast of Nova Scotia, it most likely shouldn’t be presented as a list.

 On top of reading this article on how to write listicles that convert, definitely check out 7 Critical Elements for Affiliate Marketing Niche Websites.